-Through the Alliance, OSHA, RIA, and NIOSH will work together to share technical knowledge, improve awareness about workplace hazards and appropriate safeguards, and identify needed research on the use of traditional industrial and emerging collaborative robot technologies.
-The Alliance will continue to foster a technical exchange and information sharing among RIA members, OSHA, NIOSH, employers, and workers concerning exposures to mechanical (machine guarding, lockout/tagout), electrical, and other hazards, and other workplace safety and health issues associated with traditional industrial robots, human robot collaboration (HRC) installations and systems, and autonomous mobile robots (AMR).
+Through the Alliance, OSHA, A3, and NIOSH will work together to share technical knowledge, improve awareness about workplace hazards and appropriate safeguards, and identify needed research on the use of traditional industrial and emerging collaborative robot technologies.
+The Alliance will continue to foster a technical exchange and information sharing among A3 members, OSHA, NIOSH, employers, and workers concerning exposures to mechanical (machine guarding, lockout/tagout), electrical, and other hazards, and other workplace safety and health issues associated with traditional industrial robots, human robot collaboration (HRC) installations and systems, and autonomous mobile robots (AMR).

 The goals of the Alliance include:

 Raising Awareness: Outreach and Communication

 - Share information on OSHA’s National Initiatives (Emphasis Programs, Regulatory Agenda, Outreach), and opportunities to participate in initiatives and the rulemaking process.

 - Share information on occupational safety and health laws and standards, including the rights and responsibilities of workers and employers.

 - Develop and share compliance assistance tools and resources on robotics system safety, including HRC installations and systems, and AMR.

 - Promote, through seminars and workshops, industry-wide use of good practices for robotics systems, and encourage employers to develop new or enhance existing safety and health programs.

 - Develop and disseminate case studies on robot safety.